LiberTEM/LiberTEM/README.rst

 LiberTEM is evolving rapidly and prioritizes features following user demand and contributions.
 Currently we are working on `live data processing
 <https://github.com/LiberTEM/LiberTEM-live>`_, `integration with Dask arrays and
-Hyperspy <https://github.com/LiberTEM/LiberTEM/issues/922>`_, support for sparse data, and implementing analysis methods for various applications of pixelated STEM and other large-scale detector data.
+HyperSpy <https://github.com/LiberTEM/LiberTEM/issues/922>`_, support for sparse data, and implementing analysis methods for various applications of pixelated STEM and other large-scale detector data.
 If you like to influence the direction this project is taking, or if you'd like to `contribute